MoscaDotTo/Winapp2/winapp2ool/modules/trim/README.md

 Invoke Trim from the command line with `winapp2ool -trim`.

-Command-line runs always start from Trim's default settings.
-Settings saved from the menu (alternate file paths, enabled include/exclude lists) are not applied to CLI runs.
-Pass the appropriate flags each time you invoke Trim from the command line.
+Command-line runs always start from Trim's defaults.
+Settings you saved from the menu, like alternate file paths or enabled include/exclude lists, do not carry over, so pass the flags you need on every invocation.

 ### Toggles